StreamAMG/cloudpay-documentation-portal/docs/FAQ.md

 # FAQ

+> ### NOTE
+>
+> From Summer of 2025, we are no longer advising clients to utilize the Cloudpay service.
+Please refer to your Customer Success Manager to discuss alternatives.

 ### How do I use the API to generate a token I can use to access media

 The first action a client should take when trying to access entitled/restricted content is to create a session.